nickzoic/mpy-tut/tut/installing.md

 as `/usr/bin/esptool`, whereas the pypi version is generally installed as `/usr/local/bin/esptool.py`.

+Plug the board in to a USB port, and check for a device called `/dev/ttyUSB0` or `/dev/ttyACM0` or similar.
+If all else fails, check `dmesg` for USB events.

-From a terminal, first add yourself to the group 'dialout':
+From a terminal, first add yourself to the group 'dialout' (or whatever group owns the device):

     sudo addgroup $USER dialout
     exec newgrp dialout